 Participating Faculty: Stefi Baum (CIS), Roger Dube (CIS), Joel Kastner (CIS; LAMA Director), Jacob Noel-Storr (CIS), Chris O'Dea (Physics), Michael Richmond (Physics), Andrew Robinson (Physics)

-LAMA research in the news:
+LAMA research and researchers in the news:

 Spectacular nebula views captured with X-ray vision (see also the Chandra X-ray Center's image gallery and the RIT News story ``Sweeping X-ray Imaging Survey of Dying Stars is Uncharted Territory'' )